 Centerpoint Mall is an enclosed community shopping centre anchored by Canada Computers, Loblaws, Canadian Tire and Hudson's Bay.
 The property also includes a strip centre known as The Village Shoppes.
 The centre is located in the north central sector of the former City of North York, specifically at the southwest intersection of Yonge Street and Steeles Avenue.
 This is considered a strategic long-term site with both streets offering premium traffic counts.
+Morguard is currently involved in a longer-term planning process and working with several stakeholders on an official planning application to envision a mixed use community.
 The site encompasses a total land area of 36.2 acres with a total of 2,258 parking stalls.